Eviction for mortgage arrears

 Your lender must go through the courts before they can take possession of your property.
 This is called taking possession action.

 Your mortgage lender should not start possession action against you without giving you a reasonable chance to make arrangements to pay off the arrears, if you are able to.

-This will depend on whether or not you are able to come to an agreement with your lender to pay off the arrears.
+A court judge will decide whether the lender can have possession of your home.
+The judges decision will depend on whether or not you can come to an agreement with your lender to pay off the arrears.

 If you are able to make an acceptable offer to repay the arrears, the court will make a suspended possession order.
 This means that, so long as you keep to the terms of the order, you will be able to stay in your home.

 For more information about suspended possession orders, see What happens when your mortgage lender takes you to court.

 However, if the judge decides that you are unable to make an acceptable offer to repay the arrears, they might make an outright possession order.
 This is an order which says that your lender can take possession of your property and that you will have to leave it by a certain date.